Pumpkin Spice Cookies

 - Cover the bowl with clingfilm and refrigerate for at least 2 hours or up to 2 days.

-- Preheat the oven to 350F degrees and line 2 cookie trays with parchment paper or silicone baking mats.
+- When ready to bake, preheat the oven to 350℉ (180℃) and line cookie trays with parchment paper or silicone baking mats.

 Nutrition